kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines in my code in the notebook Capter "9.
-Prozess whole pipline" in the function `process()`.
+I implemented this step in lines in my code in the notebook Chapter "9.
+Process whole pipeline" in the function `process()`.
 Here is an example of my result on a test image:

 ![alt text][display_curve_values]

 ### 7. Pipeline (testimages)
-Running the pipline on all testimages it shows following result.
+Running the pipeline on all testimages the following result is shown:

 ![alt text][processed_img]